StefanX007X/Guided-Topic-Modeling/README.md

 # Guided-Topic-Modeling
-Guided Topic Modeling (GTM) enables the generation of comprehensive topic clusters (i.e. topic dictionaries) for a broad range of topics.
+Guided Topic Modeling (GTM) enables the generation of comprehensive topic word clusters (i.e. topic dictionaries) for a broad range of topics.

 **Requirements:**
 * Python 3.11.4